Skip to main content

 To enable SAML authentication with System Manager or with the CLI, perform the following steps.
 If your cluster is running ONTAP 9.7 or earlier, the System Manager steps you need to follow are different.
 Refer to the System Manager online help available on your system.

-Note After you enable SAML authentication, only remote users can access the System Manager GUI.
+Note After you enable SAML authentication, only remote users configured for SAML authentication can access the System Manager GUI.
 Local users cannot access the System Manager GUI after SAML authentication is enabled.

-Workflow of the task to set up multfactor authentication with SAML
+Workflow of the task to set up multifactor authentication with SAML

 About this task

-• SAML authentication applies only to the http and ontapi applications.
+• SAML authentication applies only to the ONTAP http and ontapi applications.

-The http and ontapi applications are used by the following web services: Service Processor Infrastructure, ONTAP APIs, or System Manager.
+The http and ontapi applications are used by the following web services: Service Processor Infrastructure, ONTAP APIs, and System Manager.

 • SAML authentication is applicable only for accessing the admin SVM.